Discovery Grants (individual) program

 A maximum of 9,000 characters is allowed in the text box.

-Describe up to five of your most significant contributions to research and/or to practical applications over the last six years (applicants with eligible leaves of absence may include contributions from their most recent active research period prior to the last six years for a period equivalent to the duration of the leave).
-Contributions made more than six years ago that are having impact now (e.g., exploitation of patent, inclusion in a code, etc.) may be described in this section only.
+Describe up to five of your most significant contributions to research and/or to practical applications over the last six years (applicants with eligible leaves of absence may include contributions from their most recent active research period prior to the last six years for a period equivalent to the duration of the leave).Contributions made more than six years ago that are having an impact now (e.g., exploitation of patent, inclusion in a code, etc.) may be described in this section only.

-For each contribution, describe its impact, significance to, and use by, other researchers and end users.
+For each contribution, describe its impact, significance to, and use by other researchers and end users.
 For collaborative contributions, describe your role.

 A contribution does not have to be a single publication or report.
 For example, a group of publications on a specific subject could be discussed as one contribution.